Transaction import UI

 Less than to read

-This guide will walk you through the development requirements for a web-based product integrating with transaction import (v1).
+This guide walks through the development requirements for a web-based product integrating with transaction import (v1).
 Before a user can utilise the transaction import funtionality they must have a bank account created in the Banking Service.
 For creation of a placeholder bank account follow the placeholder bank account guide.

 Step 1.
 Obtain an access token

-Before integrating with the Banking Service user interface, you need to integrated with the Authentication Service.
+Before integrating with the Banking Service UI, integrate with the Authentication Service.

 Step 2.
 Create the common UI URL

 Create a transaction import (v1) UI launch URL.
-This will be used to launch the common UI within an iFrame inside a full dialogue modal window.
+This is used to launch the common UI in an iFrame inside a full dialogue modal window.

 Required parameters